akil98/MadieeTask/README.md

 A 32-bit system accesses 2^32 memory addresses i.e 4GB of RAM whereas 64-bit system accesses 2^64 memory addresses which handles more than 4GB of RAM easily.
 For 32-bit, it can access memory of maximum 4,294,967,296 bytes and for 64-bit, it can access memory of maximum 18,446,744,073,709,551,616 bytes.

 ## Task 4: What is Git
 Git is an open-source control system used to handle all sized projects.
-Using Git, changes done in a project can be easily tracked
+Using Git, changes done in a project can be easily tracked . git version 2.28.0.windows.1(using Windows machine)

 ## Task 6: Low-level language and High-level language
 Low-level language contains instructions that are understandable by a computer. eg: assembly language.
 High-level language contains software programs and scripts. eg: PHP